 |Media||1 x |

 |Battle Chess is a unique chess game that features 35 battle animations between the chess pieces with awesome graphics and sound.
 Released for major home-computers and video-game consoles such as the 16bit Commodore Amiga, Atari ST, Acorn Archimedes, Apple IIGS, PC (MS-DOS), Apple Macintosh, and the 8bit Apple IIe, Commodore 64.
 The game was so popular that released also for several video-game consoles such as Amiga CD32, Amiga CDTV, FM Towns, Nintendo NES, Sharp X68000 and Panasonic 3DO.|

-The Apple IIGS version features nice colorful graphics (16 colors) with detailed sprites like knights, infantry (etc) in their full armor, and the animated battle scenes are smooth and nice to watch.
-Every type of pawn has its unique way to kill, i.e. the Queen uses magical power and by raising her hands fires lighting to an enemy being challenged, or the rook, for example, turns into a rock monster and kills a pawn by smashing his head!
-In general, the IIGS version looks great, being similar in quality with the ST version and having minor differences compared to the Amiga (32 colors on screen).
-The sound features excellent digitized effects in the battle sequences that are almost identical in both versions.
-Battle Chess is one of the most impressive games of the 16bit home computers library.
+The Apple IIGS version features colorful graphics (16 colors) with detailed sprites like knights, infantry, etc in their full armor, and the animated battle scenes are smooth and cool to watch.
+Every pawn type has its unique way to kill i.e. the Queen uses magic power and by raising her hands fires lighting to the enemy challenged or the rook, for example, turns into a rock monster and kills a pawn by smashing his head!
+In general, the IIGS version looks great and similar in quality to the ST version with some minor differences compared to the Amiga (32 colors on screen).
+The sound features excellent sampled effects in the battle sequences!
+Battle Chess is one of the most impressive games in the 16bit home computers library.